 Website visitors just click a button to communicate in real time directly with online service agents via live chat.
 The most essential feature of click to chat supported by live chat allows you to be always there for your customers.

-The main advantage of live chat is the real-time connection with a customer, which is powerful when attempting to build a relationship.
+The main advantage of live chat surveys is to gain real time customer feedback, which is powerful when attempting to build a relationship.
 When you are trying to help customers via live chat, you are obtaining feedback in real time.

-Example – REVE Chat offering a section from where you can collect the feedback of customer after completing the communication with agent.
+Example – REVE Chat offering a section from where you can collect the feedback of customers after completing the communication with agents.